vitoriapacela/vitoriapacela.github.io/_pages/about.md

 I am a master's student in data science at the University of Helsinki supervised by Professor [Aapo Hyvärinen](https://www.cs.helsinki.fi/u/ahyvarin/) and Dr. [Antti Hyttinen](https://www.cs.helsinki.fi/u/ajhyttin/).

 I am broadly interested in unsupervised learning, causal inference and discovery, independent component analysis, deep neural networks, and their applications on the natural sciences.

-In particular, machine learning for particle physics, which I had the privilege to work on as a summer student at CERN.
+During my bachelor's degree, I worked mostly on machine learning for particle physics and spent a couple of summers at CERN in Professor Maria Spiropulu's group and Dr. Maurizio Pierini's group.

 <!--
 News